ricflams/aws-cert/clf-c02/notes/aws-clf-c02-concepts.md

 - Refactor → "rewrite," "modernize," "microservices," "serverless," "architectural transformation."

-## 💰 Cloud Economics and Total Cost of Ownership {#cloud-economics-and-total-cost-of-ownership}
+## 💰 Cloud Economics and Total Cost of Ownership

 TCO represents the full cost of running workloads across their lifecycle.
 Cloud economics focuses on how AWS shifts organizations from